Lorenzo Styles: Atlanta Falcons

-Styles was selected in the third round of the 1995 NFL Draft by the Atlanta Falcons.
+Styles was selected 77th overall in the third round of the 1995 NFL Draft by the Atlanta Falcons.
 He played for two seasons with the Falcons as linebacker and on special teams.

 St. Louis Rams

 Styles was traded to the St. Louis Rams in 1996, where he would play the final four seasons of his NFL career as a linebacker and special teams player.
 Styles was a member of the Rams team that won Super Bowl XXXIV.

 Coaching career

 Ohio Dominican

 In 2009 and 2010, Styles was the linebackers' coach for the Ohio Dominican University Panthers.

 Marion Mayhem

 In 2010, Styles was named the defensive line coach for the Marion Mayhem, an indoor football team in the Continental Indoor Football League.
 There he worked with league sack record holder, Thomas McKenzie.
 The Mayhem lacked financial stability and were unable to finish the season.
 McKenzie went on to play for the Fort Wayne FireHawks, and was named 1st Team All-CIFL.